shivanand217/django-ecommerce/README.md

-# django-projects
+# django-ecommerce.
-django-projects for practicing django and web concepts.
+an ecommerce wesite in django for practicing django and web concepts.